 Fund Mission: N/A

-Fund Description: The Stabilization Reserve Fund was established by an ordinance of the Council which was adopted in fiscal year 2010-11.
-This ordinance was effective for all fiscal years beginning after July 1, 2011.
-This fund receives contributions from the operating funds in accordance with this ordinance and provides a means to account for these balances.
-All balances held in this fund are restricted in accordance with the enabling legislation.
+Fund Description: The Stabilization Reserve Fund was established by an ordinar of the Council which was adopted in fiscal year 2010-11.
+Tordinance was effective for all fiscal years beginning after J. 1, 2011.
+This fund receives contributions from the operations in accordance with this ordinance and provides a means account for these balances.
+All balances held in this fund restricted in accordance with the enabling legislation.

 2017 Accomplishments: N/A

 2018 Objectives: N/A

 Budget Highlights: This fund has no budgeted expenditures and all amounts held in this fund are restricted in accordance with the City's Stabilization Reserve Fund ordinance.